lgeurts/lgeurts.github.io/contact.md

 Note on integrity of my emails
 ------------------------------

-All email sent from my [ProtonMail](https://protonmail.com/) account should be signed with GPG.
+All email sent from my accounts should be signed with GPG.